-A thesis project is required for the MFA degree in art and design, creative in content and including a written thesis statement that can be retained by the University.
+A thesis project is required for the MFA degree in Studio Art, creative in content and including a written thesis statement that can be retained by the University.
 Upon completion of the thesis, students must pass an oral examination (to be completed at least two weeks prior to final examinations).